wpengine/hwptoolkit/plugins/hwp-cors-local/README.md

 ## Security

 This plugin should only be used in local development environments.
-It is automatically disabled in production when:
+It is automatically disabled in production when both conditions are met:
-- `WP_ENVIRONMENT_TYPE` is not `local`
+- `WP_ENVIRONMENT_TYPE` is not `local` AND
 - `WP_DEBUG` is `false`

 ## Installation